dotnet/arcade/Documentation/Darc.md

 ### Removing dependencies from a repository

-Removing a dependency from a repository involves simply removing the appropriate `Dependency` block from eng/Version.Details.xml and commiting.
+Removing a dependency from a repository involves simply removing the appropriate `Dependency` block from eng/Version.Details.xml and committing.
 At that point, neither darc nor Maestro++ will know anything about it any longer.

 ### Changing a dependency's type